SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Applejack looks at Pinkie's reflection and asks, "What does Pinkie need, I'd do anything for my family!"

 Pinkie's reflection smiles. *"She needs to know when to ask for help.
-She's trying to do everything by herself and its destroying her."*
+She's trying to do everything by herself and it's destroying her."*

 "I can see why you'd come to me for that one.
 I know it can be hard to ask for help, but it sure does make a difference when you do.
 I'll help her all I can."